 - protect a student from harm and criminal behaviour.

 The University has a Safeguarding Policy, Procedure and Guidance for the Safeguarding of Children, Vulnerable Adults and Prevention of Exploitation.
-The policy is currently undergoing committee review and will be hosted on this page shortly.
+The current policy is available to view as a PDF here.

 Raising a concern

 If you have any concerns about someone who you feel may be vulnerable to exploitation or if you would like more information about the University’s Prevent duties, please contact Student Services (01603 59 2761).